-Smokers should stop smoking while taking TARCEVA as blood levels of TARCEVA may be reduced.
+Smokers should stop smoking while taking Tarceva as blood levels of Tarceva may be

 Things to be careful of

 It is very unlikely that Tarceva will affect your ability to drive or use machines.

 Be careful driving or operating machinery until you know how Tarceva affects you.